 I was born in Italy.
 My mother is Colombian.
 I currently live in London and graduated at the University of the Arts London.
 I lived in more than 10 cities and each one inspired me in a different way.
 My interests and my work focuses on human emotions, womanhood and identity.
 I want to encourage a conversation around identity and the human experience.
 I am open to collaborations with brands to license and or use my images as well as working with other artists.

 I employ different methods such as film, painting and writing.
 My art is my response to the world's current situation and increased anxiety.
 I am constantly researching, studying and portraying my identity.
-My inspiration comes from the intensity of my inner self.
-That way, canvas are a journey, they portray raw intense emotional reactions to experiences with a psychedelic touch.
+I tune in to my inner self and let go.
+That way, canvas are a journey, they represent raw, "intense emotional reactions" to experiences with a psychedelic touch.
 In order to convey my message, I write and paint very fast, my work is an outburst, a need, something unique because of the nature of the method that I use.
-They can't be recreated or imitated.

 Art is a way for me to stay present at the moment and is a medium to portray identity through trauma and chaos as well as healing and nature.

 The colours are not in control, even when it seems that they are while they slither down the canvas.
-We do not always have control and as humans, we tend to enjoy being in control of a situation, be the masters of our faith.
+We do not always have control, and as humans, we tend to enjoy being in control of a situation, be the masters of our faith.
 Creating allowed me to understand that I do not have to be constantly in control, it taught me to let go.
-When I let go, I am finally free from unhealthy fear, anxiety, hurt.
-Many times I feel trapped by my emotions, society and time, therefore I portray them as fluid chaotic rivers.
-I want to create a sense of peacefull confusion.
-I gave my paintings the name INTENSE EMOTIONAL REACTIONS because many times my anxieties and emotions were stigmatized, mocked.
-Sentences such as "women are too emotional" "You should not feel like that" etc. Truth is, showing our true colours and expressing ourselves is a strength, a statement of freedom.
+When I let go, I am finally free from unhealthy fear, anxiety hurt.
+Many times I feel trapped by my emotions, society and time.
+Therefore I portray them as fluid chaotic rivers.
+I want to create a sense of peaceful confusion.
+I gave my paintings the name INTENSE EMOTIONAL REACTIONS because many times, in a patriarchal society, emotions and feelings are stigmatized, mocked.
+Sentences such as "Women are too emotional" "You should not feel like that" etc. Truth is, showing our true colours and expressing ourselves is a strength, a statement of freedom.
 Therefore I used the term intensity and emotional to create something meaningful for me and hopefully, for others.